arasdar/DL/BCI-HW1/Analyzing_Neural_Time_Series/README.md

+# The credit goes to Lyndon Duong: https://github.com/lyndond
 # Analyzing_Neural_Time_Series

 Analyzing Neural Time Series by Mike Cohen (2014) is a great book written for neuroscientists working with continuous neural data.